Counseling Careers

 Counseling Salary

-On average some counselors could make about $48,520 a year, according to the Bureau of Labor Statistics in May 2021.
-However, depending on where you become a counselor and practice – your estimated salary is expected to vary.
-Different settings will also determine how much of a salary professional counselors earn.
-For example, a rehabilitation counselor in an Eastern Oregon nonmetropolitan area may make up to $50,420 a year while a school counselor in a Kansas nonmetropolitan area may make up to $51,050.
-There are many factors that impact salary, such as mental health needs, state budget if employed by state funding institutions, private practice and more.
+On average, some counselors could make about $59,190 a year for substance abuse, behavioral disorder, and mental health counselors, according to the Bureau of Labor Statistics (BLS) May 2024 data.
+However, depending on where you become a counselor and practice, your estimated salary will vary.
+Different settings will also determine how much a professional counselor earns.
+For example, a rehabilitation counselor may earn a median annual wage of approximately $46,110, while a school or career counselor had a national median annual wage of $65,140 in May 2024.
+There are many factors that affect salary, such as mental health needs, state budgets (if employed by state-funded institutions), private practice, and more.

 Types of Counseling Careers